stulp/dmpbbo/docs/eigenrealtime/eigenrealtime.md

 Eigen is a great library, which make C++ code for linear algebra look almost as compact as Matlab/octave.
 But...  when using Eigen in a real-time context, explicitly avoiding dynamic memory allocation requires great care, and can make the code real ugly and obfuscated.

+## Downloading cpp/hpp files

+You can download the demo cpp/hpp files, as well as a Makefile here: https://github.com/stulp/dmpbbo/tree/master/docs/eigenrealtime